OpenDreamKit/OpenDreamKit.github.io/_posts/2019-08-25-MathDataWorkshop-Report.md

     - dissemination
 ---

-The workshop on data in mathematics brought together fourteen participants.
+The [workshop on data in mathematics](https://opendreamkit.org/2019/08/17/WorkshopOnDataInMathematics/) brought together fourteen participants.
-The participants represented authors of mathematical datasets, interested users of such datasets, data framework developers, knowledge engineers, and experts interested in integrating mathematical databases with computer algebra systems.
+They represented authors of mathematical datasets, interested users of such datasets, data framework developers, knowledge engineers, and experts interested in integrating mathematical databases with computer algebra systems.